 The cost of vet fees will depend on the injury or illness your pet is suffering from but some treatments can cost thousands of pounds.

-The ABI give the example of an English springer spaniel that needed treatment because it swallowed a grass seed.
+The ABI gives the example of an English springer spaniel that needed treatment because it swallowed a grass seed.
 It ended up costing its owners £3,400.

 Treating a cat with diabetes costs an average of £1,060.

 Most policies will only consider paying out for treatment if your pet becomes ill after you take out the policy.
 However, Bought By Many has launched a Pre-Existing Policy that can cover your pet for conditions your pet has experienced in the past.
 It does not cover conditions experienced in the three months before the start of a policy.

 Pet insurance can also include public liability.
 This can cover costs you are liable for if your dog injures someone or damages their property.
 For instance, if it ran out in front of a car and caused an accident.